 There are many other potential drivers for CRM in manufacturing, some of which may be specific to a given manufacturer’s business.

-Before investing in expensive CRM technology, it’s best to examine business needs first.
+Before investing in expensive CRM technology, it is best to examine your business needs first.

 Every manufacturing company is different.
-There is no “one size fits all” CRM solution for a manufacturer.
-Through stakeholder and employee interviews ahead of a technology investment, unique drivers will surface.
+There is no one-size-fits-all CRM solution for manufacturers.
+Through stakeholder and employee interviews before a technology investment, unique drivers will emerge.

-These drivers can be used to select the best-fit technology platform and determine the best way to shape it to meet the needs of the manufacturing business.
+These drivers can be used to select the best-fit technology platform and determine the most effective way to tailor it to meet the needs of the manufacturing business.